Mantle of the expert: Origins

 Heathcote said she didn't as much invent Mantle of the Expert as "find herself doing it."
-In an interview with Sandra Hesten in 1993, Heathcote recounts working with a small group of children on a drama context about the Nativity – "…thinking about it later I thought that's really important – they were expert kings.
+In a 1993 interview with Sandra Hesten, she recounted working with a small group of children on a drama context about the Nativity – "…thinking about it later I thought that's really important – they were expert kings.
 And then it began to dawn on me.
 People had to have a point of view.
 So when I reviewed the week I thought – the point of view of inn-keeping, the point of view of soldiers who are working for Rome, the point of view of angels, the point of view of kings.
 And that's when it started coming together."

-This conversation is recorded by Hesten in her PhD thesis and is recounted by Heathcote at least two further times, once in the documentary "Pieces of Dorothy" and in an interview for the Mantle of the Expert website in 2009 - "That was the start, I then started to think, what do I call it?
+This conversation is recorded by Hesten in her PhD thesis and is recounted by Heathcote on at least two further occasions, once in the documentary "Pieces of Dorothy" and in an interview for the Mantle of the Expert website in 2009 - "That was the start, I then started to think, what do I call it?
 That's when I got this crazy name.
 Which is extreme not crazy, just fanciful.
 I can't find a better name."
-Although Heathcote doesn't put a date on the 'Nativity' context in any of these interviews, it was likely to be around the mid-1970s, since soon after this time she began talking about Mantle of the Expert as a distinct approach and incorporated it into her courses at Newcastle University.
+Although Heathcote did not date the 'Nativity' context precisely, it likely occurred in the mid-1970s, around the time she began referring to Mantle of the Expert as a distinct approach in her courses at Newcastle University.

-Working with her graduate students at Newcastle University, Heathcote spent much of the late 1970s and '80s researching, developing, and evaluating Mantle of the Expert across a range of settings – primary and secondary schools, special schools, borstals, and adult and child mental hospitals.
-Her method was to teach week long sessions, planned in advance with her students, which involved them playing different roles in the classroom.
-Although often involving a great deal of improvisation and discussion, Heathcote's Mantle of the Expert contexts were carefully planned and often elaborately embellished with resources, props, and costumes created by the graduate students.
-Essentially experimental in nature, these sessions were discussed, analysed, and evaluated by Heathcote and her students, and formed the foundations for the student's studies of the approach.
+Working with her graduate students at Newcastle University, Heathcote spent much of the late 1970s and 1980s researching, developing, and evaluating Mantle of the Expert in various settings, including primary and secondary schools, special schools, borstals, and adult and child mental hospitals.
+Her method involved teaching week long sessions, planned in advance with her students, where they played different roles in the classroom.
+These sessions, often involving improvisation and discussion, were carefully planned and included resources, props, and costumes created by the graduate students.
+They were experimental in nature, and were analysed, and evaluated by Heathcote and her students, and forming the foundation of the approach.
 In some cases these 'experiments' were documented.

-After retiring in 1987, Heathcote continued to work on Mantle of the Expert, and used the approach in various settings and in different parts of the world.

-In 1995 she co-wrote, "Drama for Learning: Dorothy Heathcote's Mantle of the Expert Approach to Education" with Gavin Bolton.
+After retiring in 1987, Heathcote continued to work on Mantle of the Expert and used the approach in various settings worldwide.
+In 1995, she co-wrote "Drama for Learning: Dorothy Heathcote's Mantle of the Expert Approach to Education" with Gavin Bolton.